MasseR/imageservice/README.md

 *Disclaimer*: This is just for fun.

-A twineye like service for finding duplicate images.
+A tineye like service for finding duplicate images.

 The service scans subreddits, going through the images in there, computing a fingerprint for each image and adding them to an index.